Colón, Cuba

 Colón is a municipality and city in the Matanzas Province of Cuba.
-The municipality has an area of 547 km2 and a population of about 71,000.
+The municipality has an area of 547 km2 and a population of about 68,021.
 The city proper, with a population of about 44,000, is the third-largest of its province.

 History

+Colón was founded in 1836 under the name Nueva Bermeja.
+The deed to establish the town was signed in that year in the city of Matanzas.
+Don Martín José Zozaya founded the town in the former hacienda named La Bermeja.
+Don Martín set apart land at that time for a cemetery and a church.

-The town was founded in 1836 under the name Nueva Bermeja.
-The railroad, arrived nearby the town still in 1843, reached it in 1851.
-In 1852, Fernando Diago, the owner of the sugar mill Ponina, inaugurated the first public school in town.
-In 1859, it achieved the status of villa ('town') with the name Colón, after Christopher Columbus (Cristóbal Colón in Spanish).
-The founder's name is don Martín José Zozaya, who founded the town in the former hacienda named La Bermeja.
-The deed to establish the town was signed in the city of Matanzas in 1836.
-At the time, don Martín set apart land for a cemetery and a church.
+The railroad arrived near the town in 1843 and reached it in 1851.
+In 1852, Fernando Diago, the owner of the sugar mill Ponina, inaugurated the first public school in the town.
+The town achieved the status of villa ('town') in 1859, named Colón, after the name of Christopher Columbus (Cristóbal Colón in Spanish).

 Until the 1977 administrative reform, the municipality was divided into the campos of Agüica, Este, Guareiras, Jacán, Laguna Grande, Oeste and Palmillas.